 Both the Faroe Islands and Greenland officially belong to Denmark but are often considered countries by many.
 In fact, the Faroe Islands actually have the oldest Parliament in Europe.

-Located a few hours away from Copenhagen and closer to Iceland or the UK, both enjoy their unique culture and heritage, and have stunning landmarks.
+Located a few hours away from Copenhagen and closer to Iceland (where I stayed in a Bubble Hotel) or the UK, both enjoy their unique culture and heritage, and have stunning landmarks.
 The inhabitants of both islands hold Danish passports and see the political links as economically favorable.

 But their Danish status does not mean they are part of the EU or of Schengen area so if you are looking to visit the Faroe Islands you will need to get a separate visa from that to mainland Denmark.
 I promise it will be worth it, they have some of the most stunning landscapes.